andrew-twigg/dotfiles/README.md

 # Copy in dotfiles
 cp ~/dotfiles/.vimrc ~/.vimrc
 cp ~/dotfiles/.markdownlintrc ~/.markdownlintrc
+cp ~/dotfiles/coc-settings.json ~/.vim/coc-settings.json
 ```

 #### Code Completion

-YouCompleteMe provides the code completion.
+YouCompleteMe provides the code completion for all things except YAML.
+CoC for YAML because known issues with YCM.
+Have tried CoC for all other things but seems too new and not as good as YCM.

 The C# completer is added as parameter to the install.
 Via [OmniSharp](https://github.com/OmniSharp/omnisharp-vim) and [Roslyn server](https://github.com/OmniSharp/omnisharp-roslyn).
 The Vim OmniSharp plugin comes from the [.vimrc](https://github.com/andrew-twigg/dotfiles/blob/master/.vimrc).
 The server will install automatically when you open a C# file or you can upgrade it with :OmniSharpInstall.